nabulator/nabulator.github.io/src/openpad.md

 [7]: https://www.hackmycab.com/
 [8]: https://bmcpublichealth.biomedcentral.com/articles/10.1186/1471-2458-12-439

-### Footnotes
+[^1]: one only needs note its limited availability on second-hand markets, its *still*

-[^1]: one only needs note its limited availability on second-hand markets, its *still* high price point, its dead-heavy weight, its voluminous spacious body, its 1000W energy hogging power supply, and its additional maintenance costs to reconsider).If you ever try moving a single 100kg pump it up pad up and down a narrow staircase?
+	  high price point, its dead-heavy weight, its voluminous spacious body, its 1000W energy hogging power supply, and its additional maintenance costs to reconsider).If you ever try moving a single 100kg pump it up pad up and down a narrow staircase?
 It has no places to grip and really awkward.

 [^2]: These simfiles are of course, shared pretty much without concern for "digital rights" /s
 [^itg]: The StepmaniaX development team has a long and complicated history with DDR when it